 Ben is rather fond of this one, as it is one of the better flavoured of the big-fruited tomatoes - it has a particularly good sweet-acid flavour.

 Tall, vigorous plants start to fruit early, and it's a steady producer, cropping over a long period.
 Gives a heavy yield of huge, juicy, ribbed red fruit over a long season.

-Brought to you from the gardeners of Genoa in Italy, where they know a thing or two about tomatoes.
+Brought to you from the gardeners of Florence in Italy, where they know a thing or two about tomatoes.